mikeizbicki/cmc-csci143/week_12/README.md

    WHERE text >= 'corona' AND text < 'coronb'
    ```
    and btree indexes support inequality search efficiently.

-   > **NOTE:**
-   > A hash index would not be able to speed up this query because it only supports exact equality search.
+   A hash index still would not be able to speed up this query because it only supports exact equality search.

    **QUESTION:**
    If we replace `LIKE` with `ILIKE` in the above queries,